devicerCode/LEDmap/README.md

 You quite possibly have all but the blobDetection library already.
 There are lots of tutorials available elsewhere if you need assistance with installing libraries but it should be very simple with the new library managers.

-If you are reading this just now hold your horses, i'm a few tests away from making a proper version 1.0 alpha for a more public release.
+####

+If you are reading this just now stay tuned for more documentation and proper 1.0 release when I'm a bit happier with how useful it is but it should be useable right now.
+This is a completely rewritten from scratch version of my old unwieldy hacky code, it lacks a huge number of features which I will hopefully be adding in soon, see 'issues' for some of them.